ocftw/ooni-research/docs/en/event-workshop-2025-prepare.md

     #### "From User to Contributor: How Taiwan Can Establish Community Nodes and Feedback Models for Tor/OONI"

-    - Does Taiwan have foundational nodes like Tor relays or OONI probes?
+    - Does Taiwan have foundational nodes like Tor relays or OONI Probe?
 How are they functioning?
     - What are the practical technical, administrative, and legal challenges? (e.g., hosting costs, blockages, legal concerns)
     - Can we operate and mentor newcomers through a community approach?